roman1e2f5p8s/roman1e2f5p8s/README.md

 - 👋 Hi, I’m Roman.
 I'm currently doing my PhD in Control and Decision Science (closed-loop learning for smart cities) at University College Dublin.
-I am also a Research Intern working on smart contract protocol at IOTA Foundation.
+I am also a Research Intern working on smart contracts at the IOTA Foundation.
 - 👀 I’m interested in machine learning, distributed ledger technology, open source software development.
-- 🌱 I’ve recently learnt high performance computing in C/C++, and the Go programming language.
+- 🌱 I’ve recently learnt high performance computing in C/C++, Pyomo, and the Go programming language.
 - 📫 How to reach me: roman.overko@iota.org, roman.overko@ucdconnect.ie
 <!---- 💞️ I’m looking to collaborate on ...--->